Reducing technical debt

 A metadata dictionary that analyzes usage such as field population and last modified date will identify technical debt.
 It can also provide the dependency analysis so you can estimate the effort to remove the technical debt.

-What is the 80:20 Rule for Tech Debt?
+What is the 80:20 rule for tech debt?

 80% of development effort should be on new features and 20% should be on tech debt remediation.
 This 20% should be directed toward the tech debt that is having the greatest impact on Salesforce agility.

-What are the 4 Quadrants of Technical Debt?
+What are the 4 quadrants of technical debt?

 The four quadrants of technical debt is a classic 2 x 2 matrix where the axes are how dangerous, and how knowledgeable.
-So the top right quadrant is “planned with the impact is understood” and bottom left is “didn’t know that I didn’t know”
+So the top right quadrant is “planned where the impact is understood” and bottom left is “didn’t know that I didn’t know”

-What is the Root Cause of Technical Debt?
+What is the root cause of technical debt?

 There are 5 reasons for technical debt, and the bottom 3 fit into the 4 Quadrants because they are technical debt that was within the control of the implementation team.

-• Business change: the operational processes have changed so the functionality is no longer used
+- Business change: the operational processes have changed so the functionality is no longer used

-• New Salesforce release: functionality that was custom development is now available in the core platform
+- New Salesforce release: functionality that was custom development is now available in the core platform

-• Deliberate: architectural or design decisions were made understanding the impact (top left and right)
+- Deliberate: architectural or design decisions were made understanding the impact (top left and right)

-• Incremental: earlier architectural or design decisions are forcing new decisions (top left and right)
+- Incremental: earlier architectural or design decisions are forcing new decisions (top left and right)

-• Accidental: insufficient business analysis, poor architecture/design, or poor knowledge of the platform (bottom left and right).
+- Accidental: insufficient business analysis, poor architecture/design, or poor knowledge of the platform (bottom left and right).

 You need to take a deliberate approach with time budgeted in each project to reduce technical debt where it has the greatest impact.
 Rarely is there a business case to launch a “tech debt reduction project”.
 You need a metadata dictionary to be able to support any tech debt reduction efforts.